SShojaie/Suicide_rate/README.md

    **_Observable Trends/Insights:_**

-  +   Regression analysis finds bought **GDP** and **Unemployment Rate** are correlated with the Happiness Index, however there are exceptions.
+  +   Regression analysis finds bought GDP and Unemployment Rate are correlated with the Happiness Index, however there are exceptions.

   +   GDP had a strong positive relationship or correlation with Happiness Index while Unemployment Rate inversely showed a negative correlation.

-  +   Exceptions include outlier countries namely  **Costa Rica** and **Nicaragua**, for it demonstrated a relatively high Happiness Index scores even if its Log GDP were not outstanding.
-On the other hand, **Brazil** and **Spain**'s Happiness Index scores were high in the midst of high Unemployment rates.
+  +   Exceptions include outlier countries namely  **Costa Rica** and **Nicaragua** beacuse it demonstrated relatively high Happiness Index scores even if its Log GDP were not outstanding.
+On the other hand, **Brazil** and **Spain** aldo had high Happiness Index scores in the midst of high unemployment rates.

   ----